an-cabal/an-rope/README.md

 [![RustDoc documentation](https://docs.rs/an-rope/badge.svg)](https://docs.rs/an-rope)
 [![Master RustDoc](https://img.shields.io/badge/docs-master-blue.svg)](https://an-cabal.github.io/an-rope)

-An implementation of the Rope data structure for storing large text documents.
+An immutable Rope data structure for storing large text documents.
 This implementation is a component of the [`an-editor` project](https://github.com/an-cabal/an-editor).

-A rope is an efficient data structure for large mutable strings.
+A rope is an efficient data structure for large strings.
 It's essentially a binary tree whose leaves are strings.

 For more information, see the following resources: